heapwolf/bale/README.md

     }

   //
-  // explicitly private -- switch back into local mode after export
+  // You can switch back and forth between public and private
+  // by using the "private:" label.
   //
   private:
     int x = 0;